Answers to some of the most frequently asked questions

 Intelligent Transportation Systems is an industry term that describes the application of various communication technologies to better manage transportation systems.

 Gateway Guide is the Missouri Department of Transportation’s St. Louis Metro area intelligent transportation program.
 The program provides real-time traffic information to motorists and emergency services.
 The information helps motorists to make an informed decision on the best route to travel.
-It also provides details of incidents to emergency services (including MoDOT’s Motorist Assist and the towing industry) to remove roadway incidents in a quicker fashion.
+It also provides details of incidents to emergency services (including MoDOT’s Emergency Response and the towing industry) to remove roadway incidents in a quicker fashion.
 The name Gateway Guide gives our customers a recognizable name when obtaining transportation information.
 The name, logo and motto are regionally unique and specific in that it describes what the system will provide for St. Louis regional travelers.

 To learn more, visit the USDOT ITS information web site at www.its.dot.gov.

-BACK TO TOP
+arrows BACK TO TOP

 Are closed-circuit cameras designed to trap speeders on the highway?